PetMed Express: History

 In 2004 a securities class action lawsuit was filed against the company, claiming that the company was not candid about the difficulty in getting prescriptions authorized by veterinarians.
 In 2005, the lawsuits were voluntarily dismissed by the plaintiffs.
 Puleo stepped down from executive leadership with the company the same year.
 Another shareholder lawsuit was filed against the company in 2018, claiming that it marketed dangerous animal drugs to humans.
 The lawsuit was later dismissed by plaintiffs after investigation of the claims.

 As announced by PetMed Express Inc. in a regulatory filing published on Friday, June 4, 2021, Menderes Akdag, chief executive officer, leaves the online pet pharmacy after around 20 years in the role.
 PetMed said: “On May 28, 2021, the Board of Directors of PetMed Express, Inc. (the “Company”) notified Menderes Akdag, President and Chief Executive Officer, that the Company will not extend Mr. Akdag’s employment agreement with the Company and that the employment agreement would therefore end on July 30, 2021 in accordance with the scheduled end date of the agreement.
 The Company has presented a proposal to Mr. Akdag regarding the continuation of his role as President and Chief Executive Officer for a transition period following July 30, 2021 until a new CEO is appointed.”
 Matthew N. Hulett, the former president of language learning giant Rosetta Stone, was named CEO and president effective August 30, 2021.
 Hulett entered into a three-year employment agreement with PetMed Express at a $500,000 base salary per year.
 He also received 90,000 shares of restricted stock and 510,000 shares of performance restricted stock.

 In April 2022, the company signed a partnership with Vetster, a telehealth veterinary company.
 As part of the agreement, PetMeds will be the exclusive eCommerce provider of Vetster medications, and Vetster will be the exclusive provider of telehealth services to PetMeds customers.

+In 2023, PetMed partnered with Pumpkin Pet Insurance a pet insurance provider.
+In 2025, PetMed launched PetHealthMD a pet care insurance provider.